Createdd/Writing/2021/articles/awsAppAndDomain.md

 4. select available subnets

 ![](../assets/awsAppAndDomain_2021-03-21-11-09-59.png)
+Screenshot by author

 In the security settings tab you will be able to choose your certificate you have set up previously (fromn ACM)

 ![](../assets/awsAppAndDomain_2021-03-21-15-57-27.png)
+Screenshot by author

 - Set up a security group.
 Make sure to allow https and http traffic

 ![](../assets/awsAppAndDomain_2021-03-22-09-02-17.png)
+Screenshot by author

 - Configure routing.
 Make sure to use target [type "IP" for Fargate](https://docs.aws.amazon.com/AmazonECS/latest/userguide/create-application-load-balancer.html)